IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 Quality check to verify for this column is:
 > All values in column `FlightDate` are not older than 2016.

-This can be checked with also custom method:
+This can also be checked with also custom method:
 ```python
 @register_check_method
 def max_age_days(pyspark_obj, *, age_days: int) -> bool: